-Cell Phone Service - 51 cell phones x Average Monthly Expenses $60 = 3,060 \times 12$ months = 36,720.
-Cell Phones are assigned to 51 individuals that dedicate 100% of their time to MCSAP eligible activities throughout the state.
+Cell Phone Service - 53 cell phones x Average Monthly Expenses $$60 = $3,180 \times 12 \text{ months} = $38,160$.
+Cell Phones are assigned to 53 individuals that dedicate 100% of their time to MCSAP eligible activities throughout the state.
 The cell phones are only used for MCSAP.

 Portable Inspection Signs - These signs will be stored in MCSAP Vehicles and used as part of non-fixed inspection locations and strike-force areas of operation.
-We will purchase approximately 10 sets @ \$1,000 each = \$10,000.
+We will purchase approximately 5 sets @ \$1,000 each = \$5,000.

-Public Education and Outreach - We participate and conduct various MCSAP outreach and educational events throughout the Commonwealth of Pennsylvania.
+Public Education and Outreach - We participate and conduct various MCSAP outreach and educational events throughout the state.
 Funding would be used to purchase tables, signs, banners and portable tents for setup at safety events.
-Estimated costs approximately \$6,000.
+Estimated costs would be approximately \$4,000.

 Room Rentals/Facility Rentals for MCSAP Classes and Outreach Events - At various times during the year we participate and conduct outreach events and training that have associated room rental charges.
-Estimated costs would include renting at least 10 rooms/facilities for these events. $10 \times 1000$ per rental = \$10,000.
+Estimated costs would include renting at least 5 rooms/facilities for these events.
+10 x \$1,000 per rental = \$10,000

-Training Aides/Audio Visual Equipment for MCSAP Training Classes: \$48,648 Pennsylvania conducts many National Training Center Classes in Pennsylvania.
+Training Aides/Audio Visual Equipment for MCSAP Training Classes - \$18,951.77 - Pennsylvania conducts many National Training Center Classes in Pennsylvania.
 We currently have one master instructor/training coordinator which allows us to conduct classes without sending individuals outside the state.
 There are various training aides available for purchase that will be used for learning in the classroom.
-These items include, but will not be limited to; a brake instruction board/brake board, visual charts and associated audio-visual equipment (monitors, projectors, viewing screens) that may be available for purchase and enhance learning opportunities.
+These items include but will not be limited to visual charts, and associated audio-visual equipment (monitors, projectors, viewing screens) that might be available for purchase that will enhance learning opportunities.

-9 - Comprehensive Spending Plan
+Part 4 Section 9 - Comprehensive Spending Plan